jackdoe/programming-for-kids/week-010.md

 pgzrun.go()
 ```

 There are two important parts here, first is the `socket` and then the `Thread`.
-For now we will leave them a mistery.
-But basically every time you press the UP/DOWN/LEFT/RIGHT key your computer sends a message "currentX:currentY" to the other computer, and when the other computer receives it, it stores it in the global `data` variable, then in the `update` function it splits the message by : and extract the `x` and `y` and sets it to the `other` actor.
+For now we will leave them a mystery.
+But basically every time you press the UP/DOWN/LEFT/RIGHT key your computer sends a message "currentX:currentY" to the other computer, and when the other computer receives it, it stores it in the global `data` variable, then in the `update` function it splits the message by `:` and extract the `x` and `y` and sets it to the `other` actor.

 The `multiplayer()` function runs in a separate thread, or you can think of a separate process, so we are doing two things in the same time, the game loop (which is one `while True`) and the multiplayer loop which is also `while True`.